seiscomp-macOS/seiscomp/README.md

 Note 1: if you need to use a specific Python version, e.g "Python 3.10" (don't forget to set your PATH accordingly):
 `cmake -DCMAKE_INSTALL_PREFIX=${HOME}/seiscomp ../seiscomp/ -DPython_VERSION_REQUIRED=3.10`

-Compile SeisComP for macOS in the `build-seiscomp` directory:
+Compile SeisComP for macOS inside the `build-seiscomp` directory:

 `make -j4`

-Install with command:
+If compilation was succesful, install seiscomp-macOS with command:

 `make install`